HISTORY OF THE LONGDON CLUB

 Throughout The Longdon Club’s history the village community have always been supported and made welcome.

-fireworks and bonfire party is always popular and The Longdon Club is an ideal venue for all types of functions.
+The November fireworks and bonfire party is always popular and The Longdon Club is an ideal venue for all types of functions.